realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 0xffffd328:     0x41414141      0x08049000      0x00000003      0xf7fade34
 0xffffd338:     0x00000000      0xf7da1cb9

-# A and B separated by null 00 , and then eax was store before A in the stack , lets overwrite that pointer
+# A and B separated by null 00 at the end of 0x41414100, and then eax was stores before A in the stack , let's overwrite that pointer
 (gdb) run "AAAAAAAACCCC" "BBBBBBBB"
 The program being debugged has been started already.
 Start it from the beginning? (y or n) Y